 Watch the video on how to perform a 6-minute walk test using MESI mTABLET SPO2.

-What Do the Results of 6MWT Mean?
+What Do the Results of 6-minute walk test (6MWT) Mean?

 Comprehensive interpretation of 6MWT is solely dependent on the condition that led to a decrease in functional capacity.
 Any decrease in the walking distance during the 6MWT is indicative of a worsening of the underlying condition and any significant improvement, post-therapeutic intervention, is likely due to the intervention.
 What has considered a significant improvement is again dependent on the disease.